Vernon Mount: Today

 The house was listed for protection on the Record of Protected Structures by the local authority, and also included in the Record of Monuments and Places.
 The Irish Georgian Society, World Monuments Fund, An Taisce and other stakeholder groups listed the building as a risk, and attempts were made to slow the effects of deterioration, roof damage, water issues and vandalism over a number of decades.
 Although in private ownership, public funds were allocated by the Department of Arts and Heritage which allowed Cork County Council to undertake roof repairs in 2012.

 Despite recommendations for a compulsory purchase order, to bring the building into permanent state ownership and protection, a severe fire in July 2016 reduced the structure to a largely empty shell.
 Following the fire, there was some speculation as to the future of the house and site.
-In September 2016, Cork County Council voted in favour of prosecuting the owners of Vernon Mount for "fail[ure] to secure the protected structure", and to "convey to the owners and occupiers of all [other] protected structures the need to uphold their societal responsibility".
+In September 2016, Cork County Council voted in favour of prosecuting the owners of Vernon Mount for "fail[ure] to secure the protected structure".

 In 2017, there were renewed calls to bring the site into public ownership, and to stabilise the structure with a view to preserving its shell.
 As of 2019, Cork City Council (the responsible local authority following the 2019 Cork boundary change) reportedly stated that the "strategy in relation to Vernon Mount" was "under review", but that it had no plans to consider a compulsory purchase order.
 In 2020 the building was reportedly placed on the derelict sites register, and members of the council subsequently advocated funding stabilisation works as parts of the building were "at risk of collapsing".
-Further calls for compulsory purchase were made in early 2023.
+Though further calls for compulsory purchase were made in early 2023, there were reportedly "no signs" of the site being taken into public ownership by March 2024.
+The site remained derelict and "falling apart" as of September 2025.

+A footbridge, linking the area to Tramore Valley Park, was named "Vernon Mount Bridge" in mid-2023.